On the Terwilliger algebras of quasi-thin Schurian association schemes: Proof of Theorem

-In this section, we study the combinatorial properties of the Terwilliger algebras of Schurian quasi-thin association schemes.
-We first determine when such association schemes are triply regular, and then we show that if they are not triply regular, then the Terwilliger algebra is obtained from products of elements of $T^0$.
+In this section, we prove Theorem~\ref{thm:main1}.
+We first determine when such association schemes are triply regular, then we provide a necessary and sufficient condition for $T$ to be equal to $\tilde{T}$.
+The proof of Theorem~\ref{thm:main1} follows immediately from these two results.

-Throughout this section, we let $\mathfrak{X}$ be an association schemes as in Hypothesis~\ref{hyp2} with the additional property that it is Schurian.